njouanin/hbmqtt/docs/index.rst

 User guide
 ----------

 If you need HBMQTT for running a MQTT client or deploying a MQTT broker, the :doc:`quickstart` describes how to use console scripts provided by HBMQTT.

-If you want to develop an application which needs to connect to a MQTT broker, the :doc:`client` reference documentation explains how to use HBMQTT API for connecting, publishing and subscribing with a MQTT broker.
+If you want to develop an application which needs to connect to a MQTT broker, the :doc:`references/mqttclient` documentation explains how to use HBMQTT API for connecting, publishing and subscribing with a MQTT broker.

-If you want to run you own MQTT broker, th :doc:`broker` reference documentation explains how to embed a MQTT broker inside a Python application.
+If you want to run you own MQTT broker, th :doc:`references/broker` reference documentation explains how to embed a MQTT broker inside a Python application.

 News and updates are listed in the :doc:`changelog`.